openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Every OpenID4VP Authorization Request MUST result in a response being provided through the W3C Digital Credentials API.
 The Authorization Response is a JavaScript object, where the response parameters as defined for the Response Type are encoded as top-level members in this JavaScript object.

-The following is a non-normative example of an OpenID4VP response that can be sent over the W3C Digital Credentials API:
+The following is a non-normative example of an OpenID4VP response that could be received from the W3C Digital Credentials API:

 ```js
 {